-- 18.1.4.1 Ball ruled in or out, as defined in Rule 16.2.1 and 16.2.2, and whether the ball contacted a player before landing outside the court boundary lines; - 18.1.4.2 Whether the ball contacted a player, including a team that may have had four or more ball contacts before returning to the opponents' court; - 18.1.4.3 Whether a net fault occurred, as defined in Rules 15.2.1-15.2.3; - 18.1.4.4 Whether a service foot fault occurred, as defined in Rule 13.2.2.1.1;

-18.1.4.5 Whether a back-row player was an illegal attacker as defined in Rule 14.5.4.2.1.
+- 18.1.4.1 Ball ruled in or out, as defined in Rule 16.2.1 and Rule 16.2.2, whether the ball contacted a player and whether a player touched the net or antenna; - 18.1.4.2 Whether a team may have had four or more ball contacts before returning to the opponents' court; - 18.1.4.3 Whether a player may have contacted the ball twice, in two separate and distinct attempts to play the ball; - 18.1.4.4 A decision on an illegal attack, illegal block or illegally contacting the ball over the opponent's court is challengeable only if the decision is dependent on whether there was contact by an involved player.
+The position and/or height of the ball or a player are not challengeable. - 18.1.4.5 Whether a service foot fault occurred, as defined in Rule 13.2.2.1.1; - 18.1.4.6 Whether a back-row player was an illegal attacker as defined in Rule 14.5.4.2.1. - 18.1.4.7 Whether the libero's foot/feet or take-off point is in the front zone when they set the ball to a teammate as defined by Rule 12.1.2.4.

-- 18.1.5.1 A team begins the match with a limit of three challenges per match. - 18.1.5.1.1 If a fifth set is played, each team is awarded an additional challenge at the start of that set. - 18.1.5.2 Only one challenge per team is allowed each time the ball is out of play. - 18.1.5.3 Only the team that lost the rally may challenge.
-If the call is reversed as a result of that challenge, the team that lost the review would be able to challenge another aspect of the previous play. - 18.1.5.4 Only the head coach must request a challenge.
+- 18.1.5.1 A team begins each match with two challenges per match. - 18.1.5.1.1 If a fifth set is played, each team is awarded an additional challenge at the start of the set, not to exceed two total challenges. - 18.1.5.2 Only one challenge per team is allowed each time the ball is out of play. - 18.1.5.3 Only the team that lost the rally may challenge.
+If the call is reversed as a result of that challenge, the team that lost the review would be able to challenge another aspect of the previous play. - 18.1.5.4 Only the head coach may request a challenge.
 The head coach may request a challenge by holding up the challenge card. - 18.1.5.5 A challenge must be requested before the first service after the play in which the challengeable action occurred. - 18.1.5.6 A challenge must be accepted by the second referee (see Official's Mechanics #31) provided it is one of the challengeable actions.
-If an attempt is made to challenge a non-challengeable action, the challenge shall be denied and a delay sanction may be assessed.
+If an attempt is made to challenge a non-challengeable action, the challenge shall be denied and a delay sanction may be assessed. - 18.1.5.7 If a replay is indicated, either team may challenge.
+If the decision is reversed as a result of the challenge, the team that lost the point after review can challenge an earlier fault during the same play. - 18.1.5.8.
+If the video review results in a reversal of the original outcome, that challenge is retained by the challenging team.
+If the original outcome stands or is confirmed, the challenging team loses that challenge. - 18.1.5.9 If the referee is informed after accepting a challenge that a camera(s) that was available prior to the challenge has a mechanical failure, the referee will inform the challenging coach of the failure, and allow the coach to decide to continue with the challenge using the available cameras, or withdraw the challenge.